redhat-openstack/website/source/uncategorized/deploying-rdo-using-foreman.html.md

 ### Foreman Non-Provisioning setup

 Foreman supports *provisioning mode*, where nodes boot from a PXE server controlled by Foreman, and *non-provisioning mode*, which works with existing nodes.
-Because provisioning mode has not been tested in this usage, we'll focus on non-provisioning mode here.

 #### Configure the Foreman server

 First, let's configure the machine that will be our Foreman server.
-If you are using vftool, this is "set1fore1".

-vftool users may want to take a snapshot before continuing in case they want to revert later.
-This can be done by running `SNAPNAME=beforeforeman_server bash -x vftool.bash reboot_snap_take set1fore1`

 Begin by installing openstack-foreman-installer:

     yum install openstack-foreman-installer

-##### Configuration

-If using vftool, the following would be an example environment file for non-provisioning mode.
+The following is an example environment file for non-provisioning mode.
+Obviously, you will change the IPs based on your own network setup.
 You may set this directly from the command line, or save it in a file and source it:

     export PRIVATE_CONTROLLER_IP=192.168.200.10
     export PRIVATE_INTERFACE=eth1